You thought you were going to have to tell me to turn the bars off.

 Here's the next excerpt from Senator Kennedy's endorsement of Senator Obama.

-In fact, I'm not folks, I'm gonna tell you something.
+In fact, folks, I'm going to tell you something.

 And they want to go way back beyond the 90s.

-Now, some some of you might be shouting at your radio, what about you?
+Now, some of you might be shouting at your radio, what about you?

 They want to go back and try to make it real.

-Uh we are looking forward on the Republic Conservative side anyway.
+We are looking forward on the Republican servative side anyway.

-I think you could you could say that uh the McCain how do you I mean, with all the Jurassic Park residents that McCain has endorsing him, all these old establishment blue blood country club types.
+You could say that the McCain, how do you, I mean, with all the Jurassic Park residents that McCain has endorsing him, all these old establishment blue-blood country club types, how can that's clearly a shout out to the past as well.

 One more Senator Kennedy, and then Chris Matthews puts all that you have heard into perfect liberal perspective.